The idea of IMS is old, but after it’s deployment with LTE users and operators can harness the true power of IMS.

 Call Session Control Function (CSCF)

-CSCF is responsible for establishing, monitoring, supporting and releasing multimedia sessions.
-It has three different functional elements which may or may not be separate physical entities.
+CSCF establishes monitors, supports, and releases multimedia sessions.
+It has three different functional elements.
+These may or may not be separate physical entities.

-- Proxy CSCF: P-CSCF is seen as the initial point of contact from any SIP User Agent.
+- Proxy CSCF: P-CSCF acts as the initial point of contact from any SIP User Agent.
 It handles all requests from the UE and is, from the UE’s point of view, the “SIP proxy” to the entire subsystem.

 - Serving CSCF: S-CSCF has knowledge about the user and what applications are available to the user.
-It acts as a decision point and it’s main job is to decide whether or not the user’s SIP messages will be forwarded to the application servers.
+It acts as a decision point.
+S-CSCF’s main job is to decide whether the user’s SIP messages will be forwarded to the application servers.

 - Interrogating CSCF: I-CSCF is the entity that initiates the assignment of a user to an S-CSCF (by querying the HSS) during registration.